Vitorbnc/VVERSimulator/README.md

 6. A simple Python UI for remote operation
 7. A friendly main UI showing the Process Diagram with graph-plotting capabilities

-The main UI diagram was adapted from a [World Nuclear Association](https://www.world-nuclear.org/) diagram for a Generic PWR (please note that the original diagram does NOT show a VVER) to portray a VVER and match the description given in the article.
+The main UI diagram was adapted with permission from a [World Nuclear Association](https://www.world-nuclear.org/) diagram for a Generic PWR (please note that the original diagram does NOT show a VVER) to match the description given in the article.

 In the ` /img ` folder contains an earlier version of the process diagram, which shows a vertical steam generator.
 This agrees with most western PWR designs, but to more accurately represent the VVER, it was later replaced for a new diagram with an horizontal steam generator.
 If you wish to use the vertical diagram, use the file `main_vert.cpp.bkp` instead of `main.cpp`.The code changes required mostly involve repositioning the UI widgets.